 $(x^2 + (1+b)^2y^2 +z^2 -1)^3 -(x^2 +ay^2 )z^3 $

 where $a$ and $b$ are parameters.
-This equation may not seem romantic at first but as soon as we see the visualisation we cannot help but agreeing with the article first sentence:
+At first, this equation may not seem romantic at all.
+But as soon as we plot it we cannot help but agreeing with the article first sentence:

 “Nothing says I love you like a customisable algebraic equation”

 You can customise your equation within the Süss — German for “sweet” — widget created for Valentine’s Day by Imaginary, a nonprofit organisation in Berlin that designs open-source mathematics programs and exhibitions.
 Alternative, if you are a true romantic, you can make your very own 3D-heart (in your favourite colour palette) in Python using only numpy, pandas, and plotly.

 Take a look at the code in Here!

 Happy Valentine’s Day!